Dr Michelle Miller

 Training, qualifications & experience

-I practice as a chartered Counselling Psychologist (HCPC) and I am a qualified psychotherapeutic counsellor (MBACP).
+I practice as a Chartered Counselling Psychologist (HCPC).
+I am also a qualified psychotherapeutic counsellor (MBACP).

 I have an undergraduate degree majoring in Psychology, and I obtained my Masters, specialising in Psychotherapeutic Counselling, from Cambridge University (Distinction), prior to undertaking a Doctorate in Psychology.
 Research in female adolescent self-harm, and further research in perinatal anxiety ignited my passion in women’s mental health.